sk-ismail/sk-ismail/README.md

  👯 I’m looking to collaborate on React Projects

- ⚡ Fun fact: React sucks.
+ ⚡ Fun fact: Angular sucks.

  📫 How to reach me: 6303978910